agile-learning-institute/mentorHub-curriculum-api/README.md

 pipenv run container
 ```

-This will build the new container, and start the mongodb and API container ready for testing.
+This will build the new container, and {re}start the mongodb and API container - ready for testing.

 ## API Testing with CURL